arasgungore/round-robin-DNS/README.md

 # domain-name-system

-A C++ project which implements a domain name system (DNS) using a tree structure.
+A C++ project which implements a round-robin Domain Name System (DNS) using a tree structure.